alleyinteractive/wp-alleyvate/README.md

 Our clients tend to not want information about the registered users on their sites to be discoverable; such lists can even disclose Alley's relationship with a client.

+### `twitter_embeds`

+This feature adds support for `x.com` oEmbeds.
+Out of the box, only `twitter.com` URLs are supported in WordPress.

+This feature also adds fallback handling for Twitter's oEmbed API endpoint, which can unpredictably return 404 responses.
+There are two fallback options:

+1. If the ENV variable `TWITTER_OEMBED_BACKSTOP_ENDPOINT` is set, this endpoint will be used in the event that a 404 is found.
+WPVIP offers a fallback proxy server which will reliably return a valid response.
+2. If that ENV variable is not set, the request is attempted again using fsockopen instead of curl.
+For some reason that smart people cannot explain, this is likely to produce a 200 when curl produces a 404.

 ## About

 ### License